-We hear and read about heartbreak everywhere – in songs, movies, plays, novels - but we hardly ever hear about the end of a friendship.
-Yet, losing a close, long-term friend can be as painful as losing a romantic partner.
+We hear and read about heartbreak everywhere – in movies, books, songs - but we rarely hear about the end of a friendship.
+Yet, losing a close friend can be nearly as upsetting as losing a romantic partner.

-There seems to be an element of shame and stigma at play.
-Perhaps it's the fear of being branded as immature for placing too much importance on the relationship.
-Or, worse, as incapable of sustaining meaningful friendships.
-This feeling of shame can be experienced at any stage of life, but particularly when you lack a solid sense of self-identity and are therefore more susceptible to what others might think of you.
+These fears can be experienced at any stage of life, but particularly when you lack a solid sense of self-identity and are more susceptible to what others might think of you.

 Getting married and having kids seem to be determining factors in pushing friendship down the list of priorities.
-But even when childless and single, work can end up taking over your life and cause friendships to suffer.
+But even when childless and single, work can end up taking over your life and cause friendships to be neglected.

-Of course, you can’t possibly stay in touch with all the people you have socialised with in life; but why do close, long-term friendships come to an end?
+Of course, you can’t expect to stay in touch with all the people you've socialised with in life - but why do close, long-term friendships come to an end?

-Frankly, for similar reasons as to why romantic relationships also end: people grow apart.
-One person might grow and develop, while the other one remains stuck in old thought and behavioural patterns.
-What probably started off as a great connection gradually turns stagnant, if not oppressive, until one or both parties decide it’s time to move on.
+Probably for similar reasons as to why romantic relationships also end: people grow apart.
+One person might grow and develop, while the other remains stuck in old thought and behavioural patterns.
+What started off as a great connection gradually turns stagnant, if not oppressive, until one or both parties decide it’s time to move on.

-A major difference is that with friends, the breakup is much easier from a practical point of view.
-Unless there is some kind of business partnership in place, no lawyers need to be involved in order to get disentangled.
+A major difference is that, with friends, the breakup is much easier from a practical point of view: unlike in most divorces, no lawyers need to be involved in order to get disentangled.

 Another important difference is that you don’t usually have sex with your friends - although, admittedly, many married and cohabiting couples stop having sex long before breaking up.

-In any case, most friendships aren’t as passionate as romantic relationships and, consequently, their closure is rarely as clear-cut.
-Friendships, in fact, are often ended without any confrontation or even explanation, which can hinder the healing process.
+In any case, most friendships aren’t as passionate as romantic relationships and their closure is rarely as clear-cut.
+Friendships, in fact, are often ended without even an explanation, which can hinder the healing process.

-At times it can be difficult to pinpoint exactly what it is that makes you decide to cut someone out of your life.
-It is often a buildup of factors and the signs tend to be there quite early on.
-But for one reason or another, consciously or unconsciously, you choose to turn a blind eye to them.
+At times it can be difficult to pinpoint exactly what makes you decide to cut someone out of your life.
+It's often a buildup of factors and the warning signs were there early on, but, consciously or unconsciously, you chose to turn a blind eye to them.

-- Your friend shows little or no interest in your work and your life outside and beyond the friendship.
+- Your friend shows little or no interest in your life outside and beyond the friendship.

-- They’re not there for you when you need them most; they can’t offer you any moral support in moments of vulnerability.
+- They’re never there when you need them most; they seem incapable of offering any support in moments of vulnerability.

-- They are far more critical with you than they are nurturing and seem incapable of expressing any affection or gratitude.
+- They are more critical towards you than they are nurturing.

-- You stop sharing with them your ideas or plans for the future because you know they'll try to discourage you.
+- You stop sharing with them your ideas and plans for the future because you know they'll try to discourage you.